 Frequently Asked Questions

-You’ll be in the hands of our dedicated, local Trip Leaders and Program Directors, who strive to make all of our travelers—but particularly our solo travelers—feel welcome, comfortable, and included.
-Whether you need help ordering a meal at a local restaurant or wish to pursue special interests, your Trip Leader or Program Director will be happy to assist you.
+You’ll be in the hands of our dedicated, local Trip Leaders, who strive to make all of our travelers—but particularly our solo travelers—feel welcome, comfortable, and included.
+Whether you need help ordering a meal at a local restaurant or wish to pursue special interests, your Trip Leader will be happy to assist you.

 Whether you purchase airfare through O.A.T. or arrange your own flight and our airport transfer, you will be met upon arrival at the airport by your Trip Leader or an O.A.T. representative who will help transport you to the hotel.
 For included meals, the group will dine together.
 You can choose to spend as much or as little time as you want with the group.
 Our solo travelers share that they always feel included in the small group and have made lifelong friends on their adventures with us.